Updated: 4th February 2021

 Certain industries in particular could use invoice funding to grow and develop.
 Construction businesses, for example, suffer greatly from the problem of late payment, and the subsequent delayed receipt of cash.

 Begbies Traynor can provide more information on invoice finance tailored to your business, and identify how it could be of benefit.
-Our licensed insolvency practitioners have extensive experience in corporate finance, and offer same-day consultations free-of-charge at 47 offices around the country.
+Our licensed insolvency practitioners have extensive experience in commercial finance, and offer same-day consultations free-of-charge at over 70 offices around the country.